pysaurav/nyfolio/content/posts/ai-discrimination-norwegian-hiring.md

 **What's your experience with AI in hiring?
 Have you witnessed these patterns in Norwegian workplaces?
 I'd love to hear your perspective.**

-*This is the first in a series exploring AI fairness in the Norwegian context.
-If you're interested in how technology intersects with ethics and business, feel free to connect with me here on LinkedIn.*
+*This is the first in a series exploring AI fairness.
+If you're equally or more interested in how technology, fairness in AI systems and geopolitics, feel free to connect with me on LinkedIn.*

 **#AIEthics #Norge #Rekruttering #MachineLearning #Diversity #FairnessInAI #NorskArbeidsliv**

 ---

-*Data and insights from: [Norwegian Equality and Anti Discrimination Ombud (LDO)](https://ldo.no/), [University of Oslo labor market research](https://www.sv.uio.no/iss/english/research/projects/navigate/), [EU AI Act compliance frameworks](https://practiceguides.chambers.com/practice-guides/artificial-intelligence-2025/norway/trends-and-developments), and my own analysis of hiring systems in Norwegian companies.*

 <br>
 <br>